-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Stocks set to see action

-Under Armour Inc's third-quarter profit more than halved from a year ago, hit by an $85-million restructuring charge.
-The company's shares fell 13 per cent in premarket after the company also cut its full-year outlook.
+Under Armour Inc.'s third-quarter profit more than halved from a year ago, hit by an $85-million restructuring charge.
+The company's shares fell 14.7 per cent in premarket after the company also cut its full-year outlook.
 Revenue fell 4.5 per cent to $1.41-billion in the latest quarter.

+Mastercard Inc. reported a 21-per-cent rise in quarterly profit on Tuesday as consumers spent more globally and it fought for market share over other payment channels.
+Net income rose to $1.43 billion or $1.34 per share in the third quarter ended Sept 30, from $1.18-billion or $1.08 per share.
+Analysts on average were looking for $1.23 per share, according to Thomson Reuters I/B/E/S. It was not immediately clear if the numbers were comparable.
+Net revenue rose 18 per cent to $3.40-billion.
+Its shares gained 2 per cent in premarket trading.

+Kellogg Co. reported Tuesday higher quarterly sales on increased demand for frozen foods and Kashi snacks, even as sales of cereals and snacks in the United States declined.
+Kellogg's shares were up 4.5 per cent in pre-market trade.
+Net income rose to $297-million, or 85 cents per share, in the third quarter ended Sept.
+30, from $292-million, or 82 cents per share, a year earlier.
+Net sales rose 0.6 per cent to $3.27-billion following 10 straight quarterly declines, and beat the average analyst estimate of $3.21-billion, according to Thomson Reuters I/B/E/S.

 Airbus said on Tuesday it had uncovered inaccuracies in its filings to U.S. regulators over arms technology sales, drawing the United States for the first time into a scandal over alleged misconduct at Europe's largest aerospace firm.
 Airbus also warned about potentially significant fines resulting from existing bribery investigations in Britain and France over the use of middlemen in civil airplane sales, which have triggered a sweeping internal investigation.
 But it said it was too early to guess the size or timing of any European penalties, or the outcome of the new U.S. findings.

-Pfizer Inc.'s third-quarter profit more than doubled, while revenue remained largely flat.
+Pfizer Inc..'s third-quarter profit more than doubled, while revenue remained largely flat.
 The largest U.S. drug maker posted net income of $2.84-billion, or 47 cents per share, in the third quarter, from $1.36-billion, or 22 cents per share, a year earlier.
 Revenue rose to $13.17-billion from $13.05-billion.
+Its shares slipped 0.2 per cent in premarket trading.

+BP said it will resume share buybacks after reporting a doubling in third-quarter profit in the clearest sign yet that the oil company is confident about a turnaround in a week when Brent prices hit a two-year high above $60 a barrel.
+BP said it was able to balance its cashflow in the first nine months of the year, excluding large payments for the settlement of the 2010 Deepwater Horizon spill, at $49 a barrel as years of costs cuts pay off.
+BP's shares rose 2.5 per cent in premarket trading.

+U.S. health insurer Aetna Inc., which is said to be in talks to be bought by CVS Health, reported a higher-than-expected quarterly profit on Tuesday as it kept its costs in control and cut losses in its pared down Obamacare business.
+Its shares rose 1.3 per cent in premarket trading.

 More reading: The loonie and stocks: Here's the best strategy for timing your investment decisions